-In accordance with the requirements of the Family Educational Rights and Privacy Act (FERPA), reports of the student's grades are not sent to the student's spouse, employer, parents or guardians.
-The grades of a student can only be sent to another person with the written consent of the student.
+In accordance with the requirements of the Family Educational Rights and Privacy Act (FERPA), reports of the student's grades are not routinely sent to the student's parents or guardians.
+The parent or guardian of a student in our high school programs may obtain grades by writing to Records and Registration.
+The grades of a student over 18 years of age will be sent to the parents only with the written consent of the student.